rysdev/shuffleFit/README.md

 day in order to promote even distribution of routines.

-Core exercises pictured with kettlebell can be substituted with dumbbells for the same effect.
+Core exercises using the kettlebell can be substituted with dumbbells for the same effect.

 All registered users have the option to delete